odriverobotics/ODrive/docs/can-guide.md

 In simple terms, CAN is a way of communicating between many devices over a single twisted pair of wires.
 The signal is transmitted as the difference in voltage between the two wires (differential signalling), which makes it very robust against noise.
 Instead of using a unique address (like I2C) or a select pin (like SPI), CAN *messages* have a unique ID that also acts as the priority.
 At the beginning of a message frame, all devices talk and read at the same time.
 As the message ID is transmitted, the lowest value "wins" and that message will be transmitted (ID **0** has the *highest* priority).
 All other devices will wait for the next chance to send.
 If two devices send the same message ID at the same time, they will conflict and a bus failure may occur.
 Make sure your devices can never send the same message ID at the same time!

+See also this great article from Danfoss that quickly describes how to put together the wiring for a CAN bus https://danfosseditron.zendesk.com/hc/en-gb/articles/360042232992-CAN-bus-physical-layer

 ![CAN picture](screenshots/CAN_Bus_Drawing.png)

 ## Why use CAN?